 RDW checks obligation to take out insurance

-The Netherlands Vehicle Authority (RDW) checks regularly whether your (company) vehicle is insured.
+The Netherlands Vehicle Authority (RDW) regularly checks if your (company) vehicle is insured.
 If it is not, you may be fined.
-Trailers are covered under the third-party insurance for the vehicle towing the trailer.
-You do not need to take out a seperate liabilty insurance.
+If you are not yet driving the vehicle, you can temporarily put vehicle obligations on hold by suspending the registration of the vehicle.

 When to take out vehicle insurance?

-You must take out third-party insurance as soon as the car is registered in your name or your company's name.
+You must take out third-party liability insurance as soon as the vehicle is registered in your name or your company's name.
 You can choose which insurance company you take out third-party insurance with.
 The insurance company must be able to register in the RDW's insurance register.
-In genreal, only Dutch insurance companies can do so.
+In general, only Dutch insurance companies can do so.

 What is covered by third-party insurance?

-Third-party insurance compensates for damage you cause to others with your vehicle.
+Third-party insurance compensates for damage you cause to others with your car or other motor vehicle.
 For example, costs for medical treatment or costs for repairs.
 Third-party insurance does not cover costs for damage to your own vehicle.
 For this you can take out extra insurance with your third-party liability insurance (third-party liability plus limited cover - WA beperkt casco, or third-party liability plus comprehensive cover - WA volledig casco).